Alonso-del-Arte/kepler-star/README.md

 But of course the planets farther away from the Sun take longer to visit each of the twelve signs.
-It takes Neptune roughly 165 Earth years to go around the Sun, and Pluto, despite its orbit crossing Neptune's, takes almost two and a half centuries to go around the Sun.
+It takes Neptune roughly 165 Earth years to go around the Sun, and Pluto, despite its orbit seemingly crossing Neptune's, takes almost two and a half centuries to go around the Sun (astronomers reassure us Neptune and Pluto will probably never collide).

 When I started this project, Pluto was in Aquarius.
 As I write these words, Pluto is retrograde in Aquarius.
 And even if I take a few years with this